 Plan investments are stated at estimated fair values.
 Participant loans are stated at cost plus accrued interest, which approximates their fair value.
 The MasTec, Inc. Stock is valued at its quoted price on the last business day of the Plan year.
 Estimated fair values of the pooled separate accounts and the fixed income fund have been determined based on the fair values of the funds.
-At December 31, 2008 Prudential Retirement and Annuity Company is the Trustee and custodian of the Plan.
-As described in Financial Accounting Standards Board Staff Position AAG INV-1 and Statement of Position ("SOP") 94-4-1, "Reporting of Fully Benefit-Responsive Investment Contracts Held by Certain Investment Companies Subject to the AICPA Investment Company Guide and Defined-Contribution Health and Welfare and Pension Plans" (the FSP"), investment contracts held by a defined contribution plan are required to be reported at fair value.
-The Plan adopted FSP AAG INV-1 in 2006.
-The adoption did not have a material effect on the Plan's financial statements.
+At December 31, 2009, Prudential Retirement and Annuity Company are the Trustee and custodian of the Plan.
+As described in Accounting Standard Codification ("ASC") 946, Subtopic 210, investment contracts held by a defined contribution plan are required to be reported at fair value.
 Contract value, which represents net contributions plus interest at the contract rate, approximates fair value.
-The contracts are fully benefit-responsive, as defined in FSP AAG INV-1 and SOP 94-4-1.
+The contracts are fully benefit-responsive, as defined in ASC 946, Subtopic 210.

 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the exdividend date.
+Dividends are recorded on the ex-dividend date.